-At first glance, it can be hard to see the differences between the Mini 8 and Mini 9.
-Both are great cameras, but one may be better suited to your needs.
+At first glance, it can be hard to see the differences between the Fujifilm Instax Mini 8 and Mini 9.
+Both are popular instant cameras that come in a variety of colors, but one may be better suited to your needs.

 The Mini 8 was released in November 2012.
 In April 2017, the Mini 9 was released with some small updates.
-This article will cover the 4 differences between the Instax Mini 8 vs 9.
+This comparison will cover the differences between the Instax Mini 8 vs Instax Mini 9.

-The biggest difference between the Instax 8 and 9 is the colors that the cameras are available in.
+The biggest difference between the Fujifilm Instax Mini 8 and Instax Mini 9 is the color selection the cameras are available in.

-Each camera was released in 5 different colors.
+Each instant film camera was initially released in 5 different colors.
 Additional and special edition colors were added after the cameras were released.